Skip to main content

 The SIMAP modelling defines the core topological entities (network,

-node, link, and interface) at each layer, their role in the network
+node, link, and termination point) at each layer, their role in the

-both inside each layer and between the layers.
-It also defines how
+relationships both inside each layer and between the layers.
+It also

-to access other external models from the topology.
+defines how to access other external models from a topology.
+SIMAP

-The SIMAP model is a topological model that is linked to the other
+is a topological model that is linked to other functional models and

-mathematical abstractions, AI algorithms, etc. These other models
+abstractions, AI algorithms, etc. These other models exist outside

-exist outside of the SIMAP and are not defined during SIMAP
+of the SIMAP and are not defined during SIMAP modelling.

 The SIMAP data consists of virtual instances of network and service